AviatrixSystems/Docs/HowTos/UserSSL_VPN_Google_SAML_Config.rst

    | Entity ID               | Hostname                                        |
    +-------------------------+-------------------------------------------------+

-#.
-Click `OK`
+5. Click **OK**.

 .. _gsaml_test_integration:

-Test the Integration
+Testing the Integration
 ####################

 #.
-Start the Aviatrix VPN Client
+Start the Aviatrix VPN Client.

    .. note::
-      If you don't start the client, you will receive a warning from the browser in the last step of this process
+      If you don't start the client, you will receive a warning from the browser in the last step of this process.

-#.
-Login to the Aviatrix Controller
+1. Log in to the Aviatrix Controller.
-#.
-Click `OpenVPN®` in the left navigation menu
+2. Select OpenVPN® > Advanced in the left navigation menu.
-#.
-Select `Advanced`
-#.
-Click on the `SAML` tab
+3. Select the **SAML** tab.
-#.
-Click the `Test` button next to the ``SP Name`` created in the previous step
+4. Click **Test** next to the "SP Name" created in the previous step.

    .. tip::

-      You will need to assign the new Google application to a test user's Google account before clicking `Test`.
+      You will need to assign the new Google application to a test user's Google account before clicking **Test**.

-#.
-You should be redirected to Google.
-Login with your test user credentials.
+5. You should be redirected to Google.
+Log in with your test user credentials.

    .. important::